Redwood baronets

 The Redwood Baronetcy, of Avenue Road in St Marylebone, is a title in the Baronetage of the United Kingdom.
 It was created on 24 July 1911 for Boverton Redwood.
 He was a leading expert on petroleum and an adviser to the Admiralty, India Office and Home Office.
+He was Director of Technical Investigation at the Petroleum Executive 1917-19.

 The third Baronet is a retired Colonel in the King's Own Scottish Borderers.